Summer Getaway in Port Sanilac, Michigan

 - Sweet Potato Fries

-Take a guided tour inside the 1886 Port Sanilac Lighthouse on Friday’s from 12 – 4 pm, booked through the museum.
-The lighthouse is privately owned, since 1928, so be sure to only view from outside if you didn’t already book a tour.
+Take a guided tour inside the 1886 Port Sanilac Lighthouse on Fridays from 12 – 4 pm, booked through the museum.
+The lighthouse has been privately owned, since 1928, so be sure to only view from outside if you didn’t already book a tour.

 Check out this “secret beach” from our lesser-known beach list and spend the afternoon sunbathing.
-The 4 Mile Scenic Turnout looks like an ordinary MDOT rest area but it’s not.
+The 4 Mile Scenic Turnout looks like an ordinary MDOT rest area, but it’s not.
 It has a gorgeous Lake Huron beach with smooth sand.
-Look for the long, hidden staircase at the north end of the park, it will lead you to the beach.
-Located on M25, 11 miles north of Port Sanilac.
+Look for the long, hidden staircase at the north end, it will lead you to the beach.
+The beach is on M25, 11 miles north of Port Sanilac.

 DRINKS & DINNER

-You’ll love the fun, eclectic vibe at the Alli Bar, open noon to midnight, Fri. – Sat. and 12 – 8, Sun. – Thurs.
+You’ll love the fun, eclectic vibe at the Alli Bar.
 This hidden gem will keep your eyes wandering through all the antiques and art.
-The bar sells brats and hot dogs on the weekend or you’re welcome to bring food in picnic style.
-Carry out options are available from the Blue Water Sports Bar & Grill, a few doors down.
+The bar sells smash burgers, brats, and hot dogs on Saturdays, or you’re welcome to bring food picnic-style.
+Carry-out options are available from the Blue Water Sports Bar & Grill, a few doors down.

 Alli Video Tour